-Are you a hybrid and multi-cloud engineer?
+Are you a DevOps and/or cloud engineer who likes to work in multiple clouds?
 Do you have a passion for open source and want to be part of a team using cloud computing to help cure cancer by 2025?
 This is your opportunity!

 Fred Hutch’s Scientific Computing team is looking for a Senior Hybrid Cloud Engineer to join our team.
 Your work will assist hundreds of investigators and their research staff to meet our goal of curing cancer by 2025.
 You will join a small team that builds, deploys and supports research focused, IT solutions used by the Hutch community.
 This community includes grant funded Data Scientists, Computational Biologists and the Hutch Data Commonwealth, a multi-disciplinary team on a mission to empower Fred Hutch researchers with innovative data science tools and infrastructure capabilities to accelerate their research.